Winthrop Rockefeller: Governor of Arkansas 1967-1971

 Ernest Dumas, then with the since defunct Arkansas Gazette in Little Rock noted that the Rockefeller revenue package was essentially dead-on-arrival in both houses of the legislature though parts of the program were enacted piecemeal in the subsequent administration of the Democrat Dale Bumpers.
 Dumas describes Rockefeller as the "most liberal governor in Arkansas history" in light of his attempts to increase taxes to augment the size and scope of state government as well as steadfast support for civil rights and opposition to capital punishment.

 During this term Rockefeller quietly and successfully completed the integration of Arkansas schools that had been such a political bombshell only a few years before.
 He established the Council on Human Relations despite opposition from the legislature.
 Draft boards in the state boasted the highest level of racial integration of any U.S. state by the time that Rockefeller left office.
-He was also the only governor from a Southern state to hold a public memorial for Martin Luther King Jr..
+He was also the only governor from a Southern state to hold a public memorial for Martin Luther King Jr.

-In 1970, it was disclosed that Rockefeller had maintained a list of militants for use by law enforcement to prevent potential disorders on Arkansas college and university campuses.
-The list drew opposition from some of his opponents, including an unsuccessful Democratic primary hopeful, state House Speaker Hayes McClerkin of Texarkana.
-McClerkin argued that the list may have contained the names of those who merely disagreed with Rockefeller politically.

 In 1970, the Arkansas GOP under Rockefeller hired its first paid executive director, Neal Sox Johnson of Nashville in Howard County.
 Johnson left the position in 1973 to take a high position with the former Farmers Home Administration in Washington, D.C., and was replaced by Ken Coon, who carried the party's gubernatorial banner in 1974 against David Pryor.

-Electoral defeat
+1970 gubernatorial election

 In the 1970 campaign, Rockefeller expected to face Orval Faubus, who led the old-guard Democrats, but the previously unknown Dale Bumpers of Charleston in Franklin County rose to the top of the Democratic heap by promising reforms.
 Bumpers' charisma and "fresh face" were too much for an incumbent Republican to overcome.
 Rockefeller lost his third-term bid, but he had inadvertently propelled the Democrats to reform their own party.
-Maurice Britt managed the 1970 campaign, and he was replaced on the Republican ticket for lieutenant governor by Sterling R. Cockrill of Little Rock, the former Democratic House Speaker in Rockefeller's first term.
-Cockrill switched parties in the spring of 1970 to make the race; he was defeated by the Democrat Bob C. Riley but finished 35,000 votes ahead of Rockefeller.

-Reflecting on his defeat, Rockefeller said: